isomerpages/moe-springdalepri/_co-curriculum/Co Curriculum Activities (CCA)/Co Curriculum Activities (CCA).md

 1.&nbsp;Each student will only be allocated 1 CCA.
 Participation in additional CCA may only be allowed on a case-by-case basis.

 2.&nbsp;Students must remain in their CCA for the whole year.
 They may only change to a new CCA at the beginning of each year, which is subject to availability and on a case-by-case basis.
-All requests must be made through email to to the point of contact, Ms Sharon Han (han_huiping@moe.edu.sg) only at the end of the year (**Term 4 Week 5 to Week 9**).
+All requests must be made through email to to the point of contact, Mr Leonard Toh (toh_jia_bin_leonard@moe.edu.sg) only at the end of the year (**Term 4 Week 5 to Week 9**).
 The school encourages all students to remain in the CCA in order to deepen their&nbsp;skills, knowledge and friendships in the CCA.

 3.3.
 Students who may be involved in future inter-school competitions may be asked to attend additional training sessions in the afternoons and/or during school holidays.